Twisted Kuperberg invariants of knots and Reidemeister torsion via twisted Drinfeld doubles: Introduction

 In light of the above, we consider the Reshetikhin-Turaev invariant of a knot obtained from a twisted Drinfeld double.
 We will work in the setting of universal quantum invariants.
-Recall that in the untwisted setting, if $H$ is a finite dimensional Hopf algebra for which $D(H)$ is ribbon (i.e. $H$ is ``doubly-balanced" as in \cite{CC:ontwoinvariants}) and if $K$ is a framed knot presented as the closure of a $(1,1)$-tangle $T$, then the Reshetikhin-Turaev invariant of $T$ colored by the regular $D(H)$-module is an invariant of $K$.
-This invariant is left multiplication by an element $\rt_{D(H)}(K)$ of the center of $D(H)$ and recovers all the (colored) Reshetikhin-Turaev invariants of $K$ via the quantum trace (or a modified trace if the color is projective), hence called the universal invariant.
-In the twisted setting, the twisted Drinfeld double is $G$-ribbon for a subgroup $G\sb\Aut(H)$ so a similar procedure leads to a ``twisted" universal quantum invariant where $\rho:\pi_1(X_T)\to G$ is an homomorphism.
-Moreover, if $H$ is $\Z$-graded this invariant lifts to a polynomial (see Subsection \ref{subs: invs in Z-GRADED case}).
-These are not necessarily invariants of the closure $(K,\rho)$ (except for abelian $\rho$), but they are after an appropriate evaluation.
-For instance, $\e_{D(H)}(\rt_{\uDH}^{\rhoc}(T))\in\kk[t^{\pm \half}]$ is a polynomial invariant of $(K,\rho)$ and after an appropriate normalization, one obtains a polynomial invariant $P_H^{\rho}(K,t)\in\kk[t^{\pm 1}]$ of unframed $G$-knots.
-Our main theorem (Theorem \ref{Thm: main theorem}) is that this evaluation recovers the ``Fox-calculus twisted" Kuperberg invariant of our previous work \cite{LN:twisted} (which is defined for involutory $H$) as follows: Here $\dot{=}$ is equality up to multiplication by a certain factor and $(M,\c)$ is the sutured manifold associated to $(S^3,K)$.
+Recall that in the untwisted setting, if $H$ is a finite dimensional Hopf algebra for which $D(H)$ is ribbon and if $K$ is a framed knot presented as the closure of a long knot $T$, then the Reshetikhin-Turaev invariant of $T$ colored by the regular $D(H)$-module is an invariant of $K$.
+This invariant is left multiplication by an element $\rt_{D(H)}(K)$ of the center of $D(H)$ and recovers all the Reshetikhin-Turaev invariants of $K$ via the quantum trace (or a modified trace if the color is projective), hence called the universal invariant.
+In the twisted setting, if $G\sb\Aut(H)$ is a subgroup for which the twisted Drinfeld double is $G$-ribbon, a similar procedure leads to a ``twisted" universal quantum invariant where $\rho:\pi_1(X_T)\to G$ is an homomorphism.
+If $H$ is $\Z$-graded, one can use the abelianization $h:\pi_1(X_T)\to\Z$ to extend $\rho$ to a representation $\rhoc$ with coefficients in $\kk[t^{\pm 1}]$.
+This leads to a polynomial invariant These are not necessarily invariants of the closure $(K,\rho)$ (except for abelian $\rho$), but they are after an appropriate evaluation.
+For instance, $\e_{D(H)}(\rt_{\uDH}^{\rhoc}(T))\in\kk[t^{\pm \half}]$ is a polynomial invariant of $(K,\rho)$ and after a framing normalization, one obtains a polynomial invariant of unframed $G$-knots.
+Our main theorem (Theorem \ref{Thm: main theorem}) is that this evaluation recovers the ``Fox-calculus twisted" Kuperberg invariant of our previous work \cite{LN:twisted} (which is defined for involutory $H$) as follows: Here $\dot{=}$ is equality up to multiplication by $\pm\rH(\rho(g))t^{k|\La|}$ for some $g\in\pi_1(X_K), k\in\Z$ ($\rH$ is defined in (\ref{eq: rH}) below and $|\La|$ is the $\Z$-degree of the cointegral of $H$) and $(M,\c)$ is the sutured manifold associated to $(S^3,K)$.
 This theorem is stated for involutory $H$ so that the right hand side is a well-defined invariant, but one should still think that, for non-involutory $H$, $\rho$ is twisting via Fox calculus the tensors of the universal invariant $Z_{D(H)}(K)$.